BranniganLab/ELIC-phospholipid-identification/common/system_generation_scripts/procedure.md

 # Procedure for patching and generating a new replica:
 ## Generating the input files (patching)
 - Open the initial configuration in vmd and decide which residue (resid) to be mutated.
 Close vmd.
+- *IMPORTANT: extracted frames from trajectories may cause psfgen to crash.
+Regenerate the psf using regenerate_psf.py by Tom Joseph before continuing.*
 - Run makeAlchemy.sh like so: >> ./makeAlchemy.sh [resid] [patch] [PREFIX]
 - The script will open vmd and update the colvars
+- Check the incoming and outgoing atoms (colored by beta)
-- Confirm that the colvar refers to the correct atom
+- Confirm that the colvar refers to the correct atom.
+Change manually if incorrect.
 - Close vmd
 - The script will do a little cleanup and end.
 - All necessary files will be found in ./[patch]_[resid]